 Part of what makes this pair so inspiring is their long history in the Santa Clara Valley.
 Both have contributed steady work in the struggles for social and environmental justice.
 Each has valuable insights into the relationship between history, land and people in California.
 If you’re interested in connected to the story of our region, this incredible talk is well worth revisiting.

 Cover art produced by Stephany Sanchez

 Dolores Clara Fernández Huerta is the legendary American civil rights activist who founded the United Farm Workers alongside Cesar Chavez in the 1960s.
-In subsequent decades, she became involved in many movements including various civil rights and environmental issues, labor movements, women’s causes, and struggles for LGBTQ rights.
+In subsequent decades, she became involved in many movements including various civil rights and environmental issues, labor movements, women’s causes and struggles for LGBTQ rights.
 An often forgotten piece of history is the pivotal role that the UFW played during the 1970s in early fights against environmental racism and pollution, namely the campaign to ban the use of the pesticide DDT.

-At 89, Dolores Huerta continues to work tirelessly developing leaders and advocating for the working poor, women, and children.
+Today, Dolores Huerta continues to work tirelessly developing leaders and advocating for the working poor, women, and children.
 As founder and president of the Dolores Huerta Foundation, she travels across the country engaging in campaigns and influencing legislation that supports equality and defends civil rights.
 She often speaks to students and organizations about issues of social justice and public policy.